RecSys-The-Hood/MiniProject/README.md

 Following this, you should first run some files to get the data required.

 1. First run the Generate_csv.py file.
 This will convert the dat files to generate 3 csv files - movies.csv, users.csv, ratings.csv.
-2. Then run the CSV_combine.py file.
-This will give us the EncodedCombined2.csv file, along with other files which will be required for EDA.
+2. Then run the CSV_combine.py and the CSV_combine_cf.py file.
+This will give us the EncodedCombined2.csv and the EncodedCombined1.csv files, along with other files which will be required for EDA.

 ## File Structure